EnshenZhu/CIS6030_Assignment3/README.md

    their own data to predict the admission rate.
    ```
    Press 1 to see a data validation from the test_dataset;

-   Press 2 to see the overall performance of the linear regression model
+   Press 2 to check the overall performance of the linear regression model
    on all test dataset;

    Press 3 to enter your only admission profile and check the admission rate;

    Press 0 to exit
    ```
 7. When pressing 1, the script will do the performance validation of the trained model, which randomly pick a row of